Deadly “Bad Rabbit” Ransomware Attack: 5 Things You Need to Know

 How does it spread?

 It spreads through a fake flash update on compromised or vulnerable websites.
 The ransomware spreads its code by luring drive-by downloads on hacked websites by displaying a pop-up on the screen of vulnerable systems.
-The pop-up asks that for a flash update is actually a malicious install!
+The pop-up asking for a flash update is actually a malicious install!
 Beware.

 Who is behind it?